xp44mm/FslexFsyacc/readme.md

 Should.equal y [Term(2,"x",2);Term(3,"x",1);Const -5]
 ```

-## Why use these packages
+## Why use this package?

-Decoupling with token.
-You can use modern language handwriting tokenize program.
+- You can use your existing handwriting tokenizer.

-Minimize syntax rules, minimal information input, and be more compatible with standard lex and yacc standards.
+- This package uses standard lex/yacc syntax to minimize your learning costs.

+- fslex/fsyacc generates respectively an independent, side-effect-free function that can be called flexibly.

-The method of generating code is simple, without command lines and without the need to configure projects.
+- The method of generating code is simple, without command lines and without the need to configure projects.

-The resulting code is highly readable.
+- The result code is data-driven and highly readable.

-Flexiblely compose of tokenize, regular expressions, BNF technology.
+- Flexiblely compose of tokenize, regular expressions, BNF technology.